Skip to definition.

 1. Wetness caused by water

-"drops of wet gleamed on the window"
+"drops of wet gleamed on the window";

 - moisture

-Sounds like: whet
+Sounds like: were, whirrr, we

 Antonym: dry